PRINCIPLE 1

 Assessing climate alignment

-What is a decarbonization trajectory?
+What is a decarbonisation trajectory?

 POSEIDON PRINCIPLES